varnerlab/PS3-CHEME-4800-5800-TEMPLATE-AY-2024/README.md

 * The `runme()` function takes no arguments.
 It returns a binary array `frame::Array{Int64,2}` of size `1401`$\times$`1201` where `frame[i,j] = 1` if the measurement set produced a feasible steady-state solution, i.e., all values in the solution are non-negative, and `frame[i,j] = 0` otherwise.

 * After implementing the `runme()` function, execute the `runme_task_1.jl` script to estimate the feasible measurement set for the system of linear algebraic equations.
 The script will save an image of the `frame` array to the `myimages` directory.
 * Once you have generated your test image, you can verify its correctness using the `testme_task_1.jl` script.
 This script compares the image you generated with the correct image and performs a few other checks.
-If the test script passes all tests, you have successfully completed the problem.
+If the test script passes all tests, you have completed the problem.